 Snoring doesn’t need to rattle your relationship.

 Snoring can be caused by any number of reasons, but the bottom line is that it can drive your loved ones crazy.
-The good news is that snoring does not involve a serious medical disorder and can be easily and successfully treated with an oral appliance that is used when sleeping.
+The good news is that snoring may be the first signal of pending serious medical problems and can be easily and successfully treated with with an oral appliance that is used when sleeping.